Dunkstormen/MSFS2020-Custom-Views/README.md

 **Microsoft Store Path:**
 ```%LOCALAPPDATA%\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\SimObjects\Airplanes\<AIRCRAFT>```

+When using the custom views please make sure you're in cockpit mode, as they don't work in External or Showcase mode.

 ### Keybindings
 If you're flying using your keyboard I recommend using the default keybindings provided in the game, as seen on the image below.
 ![Default Controls](https://i.imgur.com/T1NcT4p.png)